 - What courses do I need to take to graduate?
 Use your Academic Requirements Report to determine your degree requirements, including specific course requirements.
 The Degree Planner online tool in MyCSULB can be used to map your path to graduation.
 Each time you enter the Degree Planner, it determines what degree requirements you have met and what is still remaining.
 The Planner then provides a recommended plan promoting timely graduation.
 If you have questions about your recommended plan, contact your major advisor, college advising center, or the University Center for Undergraduate Advising if you are undeclared.

 - How can I tell what requirements I still need to meet before I graduate?
 Use MyCSULB to check your Academic Requirements Report.
 Icons next to each requirement reflect the status of that requirement.
+If you have an Incomplete (I) or Report in Progress (RP) grade, make sure you complete the requirements so that you receive a final grade before the end of your graduation term.
 Also, check your To Do list for any outstanding transcripts needed from other institutions.
 If you have questions, contact your major advisor, college advising center, or the University Center for Undergraduate Advising.

 - Can my General Education (GE) courses be used for both GE and for my major (“double counted”)?
 For students matriculating in Fall 2018 or thereafter, there is no limit to the number of units that can be double-counted towards the major.
 Under the 2012 GE pattern, up to 13 units may double count for the major and GE (35 GE units must be taken outside your major department).
 Students following other GE patterns should review their Academic Requirements Report with their major advisor or see an advisor in the University Center for Undergraduate Advising if they have questions (Student Sucess Center, Room 140, 562-985-4837).